 The 2In2Out controller supports diagnostic messaging.
 DM1 message is a message, containing Active Diagnostic Trouble Codes (DTC) that is sent to the J1939 network in case a fault has been detected.
-A Diagnostic Trouble Code is defined by the J1939 standard as a four byte value which is a combination of:
+A Diagnostic Trouble Code is defined by the J1939 standard as a four-byte value.